Harshit-Sinha-49/issue-tracker/README.md

 - **Database Integration:** Prisma ORM is used to interact with the MySQL database, providing seamless integration and efficient data handling.

-- **Responsive UI:** The frontend UI is built using React, ensuring a responsive and intuitive user experience across different devices and screen sizes.
+- **Responsive UI:** The frontend UI is built using Next.js, ensuring a responsive and intuitive user experience across different devices and screen sizes.

 - **Styling with Tailwind CSS:** Tailwind CSS is utilized for styling, enabling rapid development and customization of the user interface.

 Overall, the Issue Tracker Application provides a robust solution for teams and organizations to effectively manage and resolve issues, ensuring smooth workflow and enhanced productivity.
 With its user-friendly interface, secure authentication, and comprehensive features, it serves as an indispensable tool for tracking and resolving issues in various projects and domains.